Welcome to the Nanomagnetic Biosensors & Devices Group!

 -

-Our new paper titled “Frequency and Amplitude Optimizations for Magnetic Particle Spectroscopy Applications” is published in the Journal of Physical Chemistry C.
+Our new paper titled “Static and Dynamic Magnetization Responses of Self-Assembled Magnetic Nanoparticle Chains” is published in the Journal of Physical Chemistry C. [Read More]

 -